Meet Your Team & Crew

 Leven’s experience of skippering ocean rowing teams and his endless energy and enthusiasm gives great encouragement to crew and sponsors alike.
 He will push himself to the limit and inspire his fellow ocean rowers to achieve their goals.

-In 2016 I took part in a programme for the BBC, this was called Neolithic Orkney in which they were trying to prove that it was possible to travel thousands of years earlier.
-The boat that was used was constructed from Willow tree branches and cow hide, this proved very successful making a crossing of the Pentland Firth in just under 5 hours
+Flett’s exploits were featured in 2016 on the BBC programme, called Neolithic Orkney in which they were trying to prove that it was possible to travel thousands of years earlier.
+The boat that was used was constructed from Willow tree branches and cow hide, this proved very successful making a crossing of the Pentland Firth in just under five hours.

 Over the last 30 years Phil has led some of the more innovative engineering businesses in the North East of England.
 He spent 20 years in the Steel Foundry Industry and more recently he was the CEO of the Reece Group and Non-Executive Director of Make UK, the voice of UK manufacturing.